freistli/MSGraphFunctionApp/README.md

 ***AzureFunction_TimmerTrigger\run.csx*** use the same logic can work in Azure Function App Timer Trigger as well.

-## Prepare: Set 5 environment variables on desktop:
+## Prepare: Set 5 environment variables on Windows Desktop:

 1. ClientID